ARTMAN -- Workshop on Recent Advances in Resilient and Trustworthy MAchine learniNg

 Topics of interest include (but are not limited to):

-• Threat modeling and risk assessment of ML systems and applications in autonomous networks, including, but not limited to, anomaly detection, failure prediction, root cause analysis, incident diagnosis
+• Threat modeling and risk assessment of ML systems and applications in intelligent systems, including, but not limited to, anomaly detection, failure prediction, root cause analysis, incident diagnosis

-• Data-centric attacks and defenses of ML systems and applications in autonomous networks, such as model evasion via targeted perturbations in testing samples, data poisoning in training examples
+• Data-centric attacks and defenses of ML systems and applications in intelligent systems, such as model evasion via targeted perturbations in testing samples, data poisoning in training examples

-• Adversarial machine learning, including adversarial examples of network data (e.g., time series, network traffic, logs, graph data) and adversarial learning algorithms developed for autonomous networks
+• Adversarial machine learning, including adversarial examples of input data and adversarial learning algorithms developed for intelligent systems

-• ML robustness: testing, simulation, verification, validation, and certification of robustness of ML pipelines (not only ML algorithms and models) in autonomous networks, including but not limited to data-centric analytics, model-driven methods, and hybrid methods
+• ML robustness: testing, simulation, verification, validation, and certification of robustness of ML pipelines (not only ML algorithms and models) in intelligent systems, including but not limited to data-centric analytics, model-driven methods, and hybrid methods

-• ML system safety, which mainly addresses the topics related to ML system development and deployment environments, including hardware, ML platform and framework, software
+• AI system safety: dependability topics related to AI system development and deployment environments, including hardware, ML platform and framework, software

-• Trust in ML systems and applications, which aims to explore the trust issues arising from the interactions between human users and machine learning systems, with particular focus on interpretable, explainable, accountable, transparent, reliable, and fair ML systems and applications in autonomous networks
+• Trust in AI systems and applications, this mainly explores the trust issues arising from the interactions between human users and AI systems (e.g., Man-Machine Symbiosis, Human-Machine Teaming), with a particular focus on interpretable, explainable, accountable, transparent, and fair AI systems and applications in intelligent systems

-• Resilience by reaction: Leveraging AI/ML algorithms, especially knowledge-informed models, to improve resilience and trust of autonomous networks
+• Resilience by reaction: Leveraging AI/ML algorithms, especially knowledge-informed models, to improve resilience and trust of intelligent systems

 Programme